-I usually have a bin for my two girls, one for my two boys, one for myself and part of my husband’s things, and one bin entirely for shoes.
-(We always go to church when we travel, so we need dress and casual shoes for the entire family, which makes for A LOT of shoes.)
-Beyond this we’ll usually have no more than a small suitcase for odds and ends, an 18 x 8-inch cosmetic bag, and a hanging bag for a couple of my husband’s suits.
+I usually have a bin for my two girls, one for my two boys, one for myself and part of my husband’s things, and one bin entirely for shoes and accessories.
+Beyond this we’ll usually have no more than a small suitcase for odds and ends, an 18 x 8-inch cosmetic bag, and a hanging bag.

 As my kids grow and their clothes enlarge with them, the bin system may not work anymore.
 At that point we may switch to duffle bags, which are very versatile.
 They’re generally lighter and more flexible than suitcases, and they’re LOTS cheaper.